Haywhizzz/JS-Phaser-ShooterGame/README.md

 ### Characters

 * Player: <div ><img src="assets/images/shooter.png"></div>
-It can move at 4 directions, and use the right click on the mouse to shoot enemies.
+It can move in 4 directions, and use the right click on the mouse to shoot enemies.

 * Enemy: <div ><img src="assets/images/bomb.png"></div>
 Bomb: It will appear randomly at random velocity.
 You receive +10 every time you make it explode.